Tuesday, June 16, 2020

 Date: June 16 2020

-24 And all the trees of the country shall know that I the Lord have brought down the high tree, and exalted the low tree: and have dried up the green tree, and have caused the dry tree to flourish.
-I the Lord have spoken and have done it.
+24 And all the trees of the field shall know that I am the Lord; I bring low the high tree, and make high the low tree, dry up the green tree, and make the dry tree flourish.
+I am the Lord; I have spoken, and I will do it.”

 Previous Chapter Ezekiel Next Chapter